Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss- and Background-Risk-Dependent Indemnities

+Indeed, a contract that depends on the reinsurer's background risk \(S\) is efficient because it allows the insurer to tailor the coverage to the reinsurer's ability to pay.
+Default occurs when the promised indemnity \(I(X, S)\) exceeds the reinsurer's available resources \((S + \pi(I))^+\).
+If the insurer chooses a contract that may extend the reinsurer's reserve, this would create a deadweight cost in default states, in the sense that the insurer pays for a coverage $I(X,S)$ but receives strictly smaller $\tau (S + \pi(I))^+$.
+As such, the optimal contract $I^*_a$ should always be within the reinsurer's reserve (i.e., it is default-free); otherwise, one can easily construct a default-free contract that strictly dominates $I^*_a$, contracting its optimality (the exact proof is available upon request).

-Last, the solution $d(a)$ to \eqref{eq:g_a} may not be unique in general.
-However, with mild assumptions imposed on the buyer's loss $X$ (see Corollary \ref{cor:unique_d}), the uniqueness of $d(a)$ is gained. \end{remark}
+Thanks to Theorem \ref{thm:step_one}, we can reduce Problem \ref{prob:no}, an infinite-dimensional optimization problem, into a one-dimensional scalar optimization problem in \eqref{eq:a_op}, which we study in the next step.
+The solution $d(a)$ to \eqref{eq:g_a} may not be unique in general.
+However, with mild assumptions imposed on the insurer's loss $X$ (see Corollary \ref{cor:unique_d}), the uniqueness of $d(a)$ is gained.

-\textbf{Step 2.} We solve \eqref{eq:a_op} to obtain the optimal premium level $a^*$ and identify the globally optimal insurance contract to Problem \ref{prob:no} as $I^* = I^*_{a^*}$.
-To that end, we make rather mild assumptions on the buyer's loss $X$ and the seller's background risk $S$, and discuss them in Remark \ref{rem:X_dist}.
+\textbf{Step 2.} We solve \eqref{eq:a_op} to obtain the optimal premium level $a^*$ and identify the globally optimal reinsurance contract to Problem \ref{prob:no} as $I^* = I^*_{a^*}$.
+To that end, we make rather mild assumptions on the insurer's loss $X$ and the reinsurer's background risk $S$, and discuss them in Remark \ref{rem:X_dist}.